 If your electrical contractor determines that your service connection to the network needs to be increased to supply your electrical demand, or additional metering work is required, you will need to submit an appropriate application form and enter into a connection services contract.

-To determine which service is applicable to you and which application form to fill out, please visit our full list of connection services page: Full list of connection services
+To determine which service is applicable to you and which application form to fill out, please see our full list of connection services.

 Our connection policy